 The Cincinnati Park District also offers a number of winter time events.
 Click here for the Cincinnati Park’s event calendar.

 “Music Live at Lunch” at the Christ Church Cathedral (downtown): At 12:10 p.m. each Tuesday, September through May.
 The concerts feature a variety of music, ranging from classical to jazz and music of other cultures.
-You may bring your lunch or purchase one at the cathedral for $5.
+You may bring your lunch or enjoy a festive array of baked goods will be available at no charge.

 The Contemporary Arts Center (downtown, across from the Aronoff Center) offers free admission.